-Why you should follow: AccessNow’s app allows users to pinpoint areas in their city that are accessible to people with disabilities, and Ziv, a recipient of the Queen’s Diamond Jubilee medal, is an outspoken advocate for creating a more accessible world.
+Why you should follow: AccessNow’s app allows users to pinpoint areas in their city that are accessible to people with disabilities, and Ziv, a recipient of the Queen’s Diamond Jubilee medal and Startup Canada Awards, is an outspoken advocate for creating a more accessible world.

 Kylie Toh, founder of ChicGeek

 @kywoods_ – Calgary

 Why you should follow: Calgary-based Chic Geek is a non-profit that works to build a community for female entrepreneurs.
 In 2016, Toh represented Alberta in the prestigious International Visitors Leadership Program and was a voice for women in STEM on an international stage.

 Shahrzad Rafati, founder and CEO of BroadbandTV